scylladb/scylla-rust-driver/docs/source/load-balancing/load-balancing.md

 to compute entire load balancing plan.
 To optimize this common case, the `LoadBalancingPolicy` trait provides two methods: `pick` and `fallback`.

-`pick` returns the first node to contact for a given query, which is usually the best based on a particular load balancing policy.
-If `pick` returns `None`, then `fallback` will not be called.
+`pick` returns the first target to contact for a given query, which is usually the best based on a particular load balancing policy.

-`fallback`, returns an iterator that provides the rest of the nodes in the load balancing plan. `fallback` is called only when using the initial picked node fails (or when executing speculatively).
+`fallback`, returns an iterator that provides the rest of the targets in the load balancing plan. `fallback` is called when using the initial picked target fails (or when executing speculatively) or when `pick` returned `None`.

-It's possible for the `fallback` method to include the same node that was returned by the `pick` method.
-In such cases, the query execution layer filters out the picked node from the iterator returned by `fallback`.
+It's possible for the `fallback` method to include the same target that was returned by the `pick` method.
+In such cases, the query execution layer filters out the picked target from the iterator returned by `fallback`.

 ### `on_query_success` and `on_query_failure`: